Product Recycling

 ■ Cartridge Collection Program at Epson Sites in Japan

 Epson began collecting used ink cartridges at Epson Group sites in Japan in 2011 in order to expand aid to the Bellmark program.
 Collection boxes have been installed at every Epson business site to collect cartridges from employees, business partners, and members of the community.
 The collected cartridges are recycled and Bellmark points are granted based on the number of cartridges collected.
 The points are then donated to the Bellmark Educational Support Foundation, local schools, or schools that were damaged by natural disasters.
-The results of our activities in fiscal 2023 were approximately 33,710 points.
+The results of our activities in fiscal 2024 were 67,165 points.

 ■ Ink Cartridge Satogaeri (Homecoming) Project